-Next to these Ms De Bique gave her solo recital debut at New York’s Carnegie Hall, appeared with the Los Angeles Philharmonic and Gustavo Dudamel, Martin Fröst and the Swedish Chamber Orchestra, the Vienna Philharmonic and Herbert Blomstedt, the WDR Symphony Orchestra and Manfred Honeck, the Rotterdam Philharmonic and the Orchestra of the Accademia Nazionale di Santa Cecilia in Rome, both conducted by Wayne Marshall.
-She concluded the season 2021-22 with a return to the Mostly Mozart Festival at Lincoln Centre New York in Barber’s Knoxville: Summer of 1915 and arias by Mozart, followed by concerts at the Orchestre Symphonique de Montréal’s summer festival.
+Equally sought after in concert, Ms De Bique gave her solo recital debut at New York’s Carnegie Hall, appeared at Lincoln Centre at the Mostly Mozart Festival and at the Orchestre Symphonique de Montréal’s summer festival and performed with the Los Angeles Philharmonic and Gustavo Dudamel, Pittsburgh Symphony Orchestra and Manfred Honeck, London Symphony Orchestra and Sir Simon Rattle, Martin Fröst and the Swedish Chamber Orchestra, the Vienna Philharmonic and Herbert Blomstedt, the Dallas Symphony, New World Symphony Miami, St Louis Symphony Orchestra, WDR Symphony Orchestra, as well as the Rotterdam Philharmonic and the Orchestra of the Accademia Nazionale di Santa Cecilia in Rome, both conducted by Wayne Marshall.

-Other opera highlights include Annio in Peter Sellar’s production of La Clemenza di Tito at the Salzburg Festival and De Nationale Opera Amsterdam, Susanna/Le Nozze di Figaro for San Francisco Opera, Helena in Ted Huffman’s production of A Midsummer Night’s Dream at Deutsche Oper Berlin, the title role of Handel’s Rodelinda at Opéra de Lille, conducted by Emmanuelle Haïm and released on DVD by Erato (winner of the Opus Klassik Award 2020), Donna Anna in Don Giovanni for Opéra National du Rhin, Cleopatra in Handel’s Giulio Cesare at Theater St Gallen and Aida in the world premiere of Caruso a Cuba by Micha Hamel at De Nationale Opera Amsterdam.
+Previous opera highlights include Annio in Peter Sellar’s production of La Clemenza di Tito at the Salzburg Festival and De Nationale Opera Amsterdam, Susanna/Le Nozze di Figaro at San Francisco Opera, Helena/A Midsummer Night’s Dream at Deutsche Oper Berlin, the title role of Handel’s Rodelinda at Opéra de Lille, conducted by Emmanuelle Haïm and released on DVD by Erato (winner of the Opus Klassik Award 2020) and Aida in the world premiere of Caruso a Cuba by Micha Hamel at De Nationale Opera Amsterdam.

 Early on in her career, she had the pleasure to perform Brahms’ Ein deutsches Requiem and Mahler’s Symphony no 8 with the late Lorin Maazel in Munich and New York respectively.
-Consecutive concert invitations in repertoire ranging from Handel to Beethoven, Mahler and Arvo Paert have lead to appearances at the Aspen and Ravinia Festivals, the BBC PROMS, Lincoln Centre New York, Philharmonie de Paris, Hollywood Bowl et al with a diverse list of conductors and ensembles such as Raphaël Pichon, Richard Egarr, Teodor Currentzis, Iván Fischer, Marin Alsop, Tughan Sokievh, Wayne Marshall, the Atlanta Symphony Orchestra, the Royal Liverpool Philharmonic, the Melbourne Symphony, Orchestre National du Capitole de Toulouse, Budapest Festival Orchestra, Accademia Nazionale di Santa Cecilia, Konzerthausorchester Berlin, the Scottish Chamber Orchestra, MusicAeterna, as well as the Chicago Symphony Orchestra.
+Consecutive concert invitations in repertoire ranging from Handel to Beethoven, Mahler and Arvo Paert have lead to appearances at the Aspen and Ravinia Festivals, Lincoln Centre New York, Philharmonie de Paris, Hollywood Bowl et al with a diverse list of conductors and ensembles such as Raphaël Pichon, Richard Egarr, Marin Alsop, Tughan Sokievh, the Atlanta Symphony Orchestra, the Royal Liverpool Philharmonic, the Melbourne Symphony, Orchestre National du Capitole de Toulouse as well as the Chicago Symphony Orchestra.

 Ms De Bique holds a Master degree from the Manhattan School of Music.
 Notable awards include the Arleen Auger Prize at the Hertogenbosch International Vocal Competition and Third Prize in the Viotti International Music Competition.
 She is a recipient of the Youth Ambassador for Peace, awarded by the National Commission of UNESCO, Trinidad and Tobago.